centiservice/matssocket/matssocket-client-dart/README-development.md

 * `archiveLib`: zips up the `lib/` directory, and puts the zip it in the `build-gradle/dist/` directory.
 * `dartDoc`: generates Dart documentation, open `doc/api/index.html`
 * `test`: runs all VM and Node tests on all compilers.
-* `testAll`: runs all tests, including the tests on the Web target
+* `testDart`: runs all tests, including the tests on the Web target
 * Other test tasks, see _'Running Dart tests'_ chapter below.
 * `dartBinPath`: Installs Dart, and then prints out the path to the Dart binary, and PATH variables for Unix and Windows.
 * `nodeBinDir`: NodeTask, so it downloads Node, and then prints out the path to the Node bin dir.